-If you’ve been following me for a while then you know I follow the Curly Girl Method.
-In this post, I explain the basics of the Curly Girl Method for wavy and curly hair and give you a step-by-step guide to follow so you can start the curly girl method.
+If you've been following me for a while then you know I follow the curly girl method.
+In this post, I explain the basics of the curly hair method for wavy and curly hair and give you a step-by-step guide to follow so you can start the curly girl method.

 This post contains affiliate links, meaning at no additional cost to you, I will make a commission if you click through to make a purchase.
 Please read our disclosure policy for more details.